DWZS/OZHY CHAN/ZEN DHARMA LINEAGE

 She has been the editor of the “Zen Buddhist Order of HsuYun” until recently, and has written articles and books on the Zen practices for more than 25 years.
 Our “Old Sun” entered Nirvana in November 2016, leaving her Dharma Heirs with all her teachings and the Light of the Loving presence.

 Shi Yao Xin is a Fully Ordained and Transmitted Zen Priest in the Linji/Yunmen Lineage of the Zen Buddhist Order of Hsu Yun.
 He was a direct disciple of Ming Zhen Shakya (co-founder of our Zen Order) for many years and is honored to serve the Abbatial Council of the Zen Buddhist Order of Hsu Yun as « Co-Prior of the Order ».

-Shi Yao Xin has also been honored by receiving full ordination as a Zen Priest and Dharma Holder in the Order of Engaged Buddhists (OEB) .
+Shi Yao Xin has also been honored by receiving full ordination as a Chan/Zen Priest and Dharma Teacher in the Order of Engaged Buddhists (OEB) .
 He has been authorized to teach the Dharma as represented by OEB’s Prior ordaining lineage which is both Ch’an and Soto Zen, by Rev. Shi Shen-Xi Astor, and was conferred with the dharma name of Chang-Yao.
 He is also honored to serve as Sub-Prior of the Order of Engaged Buddhists.